aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 ## The logistic differential equation

-If we differentiate $D$, we get the following differential relationship, for a given value of $t_0$:
+If we differentiate $D$, we get the following differential relationship, for a given value of $t_0$ (each step broken down):

 $$\frac{dD}{dt} = L (-1) (-k) e^{-k (t - t_0)} \left(1 + e^{-k(t-t_0)} \right)^{-2}$$